-Performers from all over the country and Japan come to the Sakura Matsuri to bring over 20 hours of live musical and dance performances on three stages: ANA's Riverfront Stage in the Northwest corner of the Matsuri, the Sakura Stage in the Northeast corner and our J-POP stage, in the Southwest corner.
+Performers from all over the country and Japan come to the Sakura Matsuri to bring over 20 hours of live musical and dance performances on four stages: ANA's Riverfront Stage, the Sakura Stage, and our J-POP stage.

 In addition, over 200 martial artists will be demonstrating their skills all day on the Martial Arts stage in the Southeast corner of the Matsuri.

 Keep checking back as we bring you some late-breaking surprises!

 Performers from Japan

 Kanadete sorou is a rock band founded by the leader, Koni.
 Later he was joined by the vocalist Oyumi, the guitarist Chiaki, and drummer Kentarou, appearing as a group of four.
 They perform live with the historical background of the Meiji and Taisho Eras, dressed in traditional Japanese clothing such as kimono and hakama.
 They are a unique band mixing tradition with modernity.
 They write their own lyrics and music which are inspired by Japanese folklore and traditional tales and novels, with the wonderful modern rock sound.
 They are happy to be back at the Sakura Matsuri this year!